 Camel’s Hump State Park is the largest in Vermont, with over 20,000 acres.
 The Winooski River borders it on the north and Route 17 on the south, with the park straddling the Green Mountains.

 How it came to be called “Camel’s Hump” is anyone’s guess, as native Americans first named it Saddle Mountain, or “Tah-wak-be-dee-ee-wadso.”
 In the 1600s, explorers called it “Resting Lion,” while an early map of the area in 1798 referred to it as “Camel’s Rump.”
 Finally, in the early 19th Century, it officially became Camel’s Hump.

 If you’re looking for a family-friendly hike, try the Bolton Window trail, a 3.2-mile hike with a gradual incline.
-Bonus, there are a lot of rocks for kids to jump on!
-A more challenging hike is the Monroe Trail, a 6.6-mile steep trail through the birch and maple forests.
+Bonus: there are a lot of rocks for kids to jump on!
+A more challenging walk is the Monroe Trail, a 6.6-mile steep trail through the birch and maple forests.
 Although a tad strenuous, the views from the summit are worth every step!

-Regardless of the trail you choose, you will be in awe of the views of the central Vermont region, Lake Champlain, and the Adirondacks.
+Regardless of your hiking trail, you will be in awe of the views of the central Vermont region, Lake Champlain, and the Adirondacks.
 Hungry for a delicious dinner after your long hike?
 Head to Sarducci’s to refuel and relax with authentic Italian food.

 See Related: Essential Tips for Hiking with Kids